-We’ve always been at weekends and it has never been overcrowded.
+We’ve always been at weekends, and it has never been overcrowded.
 It’s worth checking out their special events page.
-The first time we went we booked advance tickets for father’s day.
-The tickets included the chance for David and his father to both drive the train for a short distance out of Aylsham Station and back again.
+The first time we went, we booked advance tickets for father’s day.
+The tickets included the chance for David and his father to drive the train for a short distance.
 I have never seen two grown men so giddy.
-It was a wonderful experience.
+It was an enjoyable experience.

 Where’s your favourite steam train?